Understanding National Income: Importance & How It’s Measured

 - Alfred Marshall: “The labor and capital of a country, acting on its natural resources, produce annually a certain net aggregate of commodities, material and immaterial, including services of all kinds.”

-- Simon Kuznets: “National income is the net output of goods and services flowing during the year from the country’s productive system into the hands of ultimate consumers or into net additions to the country’s capital goods.”
+- Simon Kuznets: “It is the net output of goods and services flowing during the year from the country’s productive system into the hands of ultimate consumers or into net additions to the country’s capital goods.”

-- Central Statistical Office (CSO), India: National income is the “total value of goods and services produced within a country, along with the income from abroad.”
+- Central Statistical Office (CSO), India: It is the “total value of goods and services produced within a country, along with the income from abroad.”

 - Economic Performance: National income serves as a barometer for assessing the economic performance of a country.
 A rising national income indicates economic growth, while a declining one points to stagnation or recession.